michael-lorenzo/pypi-dependency-graph/README.md

 - Automate this.
 - Find some other interesting stats.

-[^1]: I Just ran PageRank on the graph.
+[^1]: Run PageRank on the graph.
-[^2]: I scraped the project's metadata for GitHub URLs.
+[^2]: Scrape the project's metadata for GitHub URLs.
 Not all packages host on GitHub, and some don't link back to their GitHub repo.